slanden/vscode-pdml/pdml-extensions/readme.md

 - Comments
 - *Extension nodes

-*Extension nodes don't adhere to the PDML Extensions v2 specification (they don't start with a `^` character).
+*Extension nodes don't adhere to the latest PDML Extensions specification (they don't start with a `^` character).
 At this time, I'm not sure if they should be treated like extensions or just like any other nodes.

 ## Contributing